pzaich/art_atlas/README.md

 Art Atlas.
-Find world-famous art at a place near you.
+Find world-famous art at locations near you.